Zhvanets: History

-Zhvanets was first mentioned in 1431, when the knight Svychko (or Svichka) received this settlement from King Władysław II Jagiełło.

-In the 15th century, the Zhvanetsky Castle was built, which was repeatedly rebuilt in the 16th and 17th centuries and was significantly destroyed during the 20th century.
+Żwaniec, as it was known in Polish, was first mentioned in 1431, when the knight Svychko (or Svichka) received this settlement from Polish King Władysław II Jagiełło.
+It was established in an unpopulated area in the 15th century.
+Later on, it passed to the Jazłowiecki, Sroczycki, Koniecpolski and Lanckoroński noble families.
+Administratively it was located in the Podolian Voivodeship in the Lesser Poland Province of the Kingdom of Poland.
+In the 15th century, the Zhvanets Castle was built, which was repeatedly rebuilt in the 16th and 17th centuries and was significantly destroyed during the 20th century.

-In 1620, the Turks and Tatars invaded Podillya having destroyed the fortress.
+In 1620, the Turks and Tatars invaded Podolia having destroyed the fortress.
 The following year, 40,000 troops led by a Ukrainian Hetman of Zaporozhian Cossacks Petro Konashevych-Sahaidachny joined Zhvanets and took part in the Khotyn War.

-In 1646, King Władysław IV Vasa granted Zhvanets the Magdeburg rights.
+In 1646, King Władysław IV Vasa granted Żwaniec Magdeburg rights.
+It was a private town.